whistler/whistler.github.com/about.md

 ---

 I am Ibrahim Muhammad, I make ground segment software for Earth-Observation satellites at UrtheCast.
-I am a Full-Stack software engineer and an Agile Product Owner.
+I was named one of the top [30 under 30](http://www.canadianbusiness.com/innovation/developer-30-under-30-gallery/image/22/) developers in Canada.

+I am a Full-Stack Software Engineer and an Agile Product Owner.
 In my spare time, I tinker with machine learning and contribute to open-source.

 I studied Software Systems at University of British Columbia and Mechanical Engineering at American University of Sharjah.